WebstaurantStore / Food Service Resources / Consumables / Types of Chicken Cuts

 How to Thaw Chicken

 Freezing chicken is a great way to reduce food waste and extend the shelf life of your meat.
 However, defrosting it improperly to speed up the food preparation process leads to unsafe food and poor quality.
 Instead of leaving chicken out on the counter, use one of the following three defrosting methods to ensure food safety and quality as you cook.
+How to Thaw Chicken Video Watch the following video to learn how to thaw chicken using one of the three safe methods.
 Best Way to Defrost Chicken The best way to defrost chicken is to place the frozen chicken in the refrigerator.
 Though this is the slowest method, it keeps the chicken out of the temperature danger zone and prevents bacteria and pathogen growth.
-If you choose this method, plan accordingly so the chicken has plenty of time to thaw.
-Place the frozen chicken in a freezer bag or rimmed, covered conta
+If you choose this method, plan acc

 Dark Meat vs White Meat